Descriptive statistics exercises#

 E1.27#

-a) a two-way table of the variables work and loc
+a) Compute a two-way table for the variables work and loc.

-b) a grouped bar plot of the variables work and loc
+b) Generate a grouped bar plot of work and loc.

-c) a stacked bar plot of the variables work and loc
+c) Generate a stacked bar plot of work and loc.

 doctors = pd.read_csv("datasets/doctors.csv")